rfancn/wegigo/README.md

-# go-wegigo
+# Wegigo

 [![Build Status](https://travis-ci.org/rfancn/wegigo.svg?branch=master)](https://travis-ci.org/rfancn/wegigo)

 Wegigo is a distribute application develope framework.
-GIGO means gust in gust out, Let's get gust and output some gust too. :)
+GIGO means garbage in garbage out, Let's get garbage and output some garbage too. :)
 As we all know this is joke, Gust acturally means some kind of info, we receive some kind of info, process it and respond with another kind info, this is normally what we do in real world.
 Wegigo is designed to develop some application to proceed in/out messages rapidly and efficiently.